Mapusaurus: Description

 It has been determined that Mapusaurus was diagnosed on autapomorphies, or unique traits, in regions of the skeleton that Giganotosaurus does not preserve.
-Mapusaurus only differs from Giganotosaurus in lacking a second opening on the middle quadrate, and in some details of the topology of the nasal rugosities.
+In terms of autapomorphic features, Mapusaurus only differs from Giganotosaurus in lacking a second opening on the middle quadrate, and in some details of the topology of the nasal rugosities.
+Despite this, Mapusaurus differs from Giganotosaurus in a variety of both cranial and postcranial characters, and the fact that said characters are not autapomorphic is not considered suggestive of a potential genus synonymy.
+Coria and Currie (2006) discovers that the Mapusaurus could be distinguished by its deep and narrow skull, with tall neural spines, as well as blade like teeth.